 He also cited cyber as a major concern.

 “Cyber is expected to remain challenging at Jan.
 1 in light of increased and more severe ransomware attacks,” David said.

 There have been “significant” shifts in pricing, product structuring and capacity allocations to address conditions in both the insurance and reinsurance segments, and loss development assumptions for cyber risk have been reviewed to reflect the effect of the current claims activity, he continued.

-Mr. Priebe also reflected on contract language concerning COVID-19.
+He also reflected on contract language concerning COVID-19.

-The recent Business Insurance article quotes a number of additional industry leaders on their insights regarding expectations about factors affecting rates in property and liability reinsurance.
+This Business Insurance article quotes a number of additional industry leaders on their insights regarding expectations about factors affecting rates in property and liability reinsurance.